brevzin/cpp_proposals/2280_unknown_reference/unknown-ref.md

 The problem is, while changing the specification to support `#1` is largely around _not_ rejecting the case, supporting `#2` is a much more involved process.
 We not only have to introduce the concept of pointer-to-unknown but we also have to specify what all the operations mean.
 We have to say what a pointer-to-unknown means.
 That it dereferences into a reference-to-unknown and likewise that taking the address of a reference-to-unknown yields a pointer-to-unknown.

 But then we also have to define what the various other operations on pointers to references are.
 What about addition and subtraction and indexing (i.e. `#3`)?
 Equality (i.e. `#4`)?
 Ordering?
+If we reject indexing, what about `p[0]`?

-The direction I'm proposing in this paper is what I think to be the minimum sound and useful floor: basically the only thing you can do with pointers- and references-to-unknown is to go back and forth between and them and access through them (as long as you don't have to read any non-constant data).
-That is, allow `#2` (and its differently-spelled cousin `(&r)->size()` as well) but neither `#3` nor `#4`.
+Basically, I think supporting references-to-unknown is largely about _not_ rejecting those cases.
+Similarly, supporting `this` in the context of (implicit or explicit) class member access is likewise simply about not rejecting.
+But in order to support arbitrary pointers, there's a whole lot of things that need to be specified.
+As such, the line I'm trying with this paper is to support references and _specifically_ class member access through `this`, but not arbitrary pointers.

 # Proposal

 The proposal is to allow these cases to just work.
-That is, if during constant evaluation, we run into a reference or pointer with unknown origin, this is still okay, we keep going.
+That is, if during constant evaluation, we run into a reference with unknown origin, this is still okay, we keep going.
+Similarly, class member access through `this`.

 Some operations are allowed to propagate a reference-to-unknown node (such as class member access or derived-to-non-virtual-base conversions).
 But most operations are definitely non-constant (such as lvalue-to-rvalue conversion, assignment, any polymorphic operations, conversion to a virtual base class, etc.).
 This paper is _just_ proposing allowing those cases that work irrespective of the value of the reference or pointer (i.e. those that are truly constant), so any operation that depends on the value in any way needs to continue to be forbidden.